sebastian-gregoricchio/ChIP_Zwart/README.md

 ## 1. Introduction <a name="intro"></a>
-In this repository is provide a snakemake-based pipeline for the analyses of ChIP-seq data.
-It allows the mapping of fastq files (both paired- and single-end) as well as other downstream analyses sturting from the bam files (i.e., mapping filtering, sample correlation, peak calling).
+This repository provides a snakemake-based pipeline for the analyses of ChIP-seq data.
+The methods, programs and versions used are Zwart Lab approved for ChIP-seq analysis.
+The repository allows the mapping of fastq files (both paired- and single-end) as well as other downstream analyses starting from the bam files (i.e., mapping, filtering, sample correlation, peak calling).

 <br/><br/>

-## 2. Installation an dependencies <a name="dependencies"></a>
+## 2. Installation and dependencies <a name="dependencies"></a>
-To install the pipeline it is required to download this repository and the installation of a conda environment is strongly recommended.
+To install the pipeline it is required to download this repository and use conda for installation.

 ### 2.1 Conda initialization <a name="condainit"></a>
 If never done before proceed to the following steps: